PompaEvanB/GrappleHookGamePrototypes/README.md

 # GrappleHookGamePrototypes
 Please note that this is just a prototype.
 Also, please wait for menu's to completely fade in other wise you may get stuck.
-Inside of the "nextcheck" folder is where the Sc ene Flow and Cinematics files are located.
+Inside of the "nextcheck" folder is where the Scene Flow and Cinematics files are located.
+The core gameplay is located in the "coregameplay2" folder.

 # Scene Flow
 ## Scene types